tambapps/marcel/README.md

 You can learn more about this programming language on [its website](https://tambapps.github.io/marcel)
 ## Example

-Here is an example on how to code the Fibonnaci suite in Marcel
+Here is an example on how to code the Fibonacci suite in Marcel

 ```kotlin
 println(fibonacci(10))